tizz98/pineapple_io/README.md

-# PineappleIo
+# Pineapple.io

-To start your Phoenix app:
+To start the Phoenix app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`